-set_meta(key, value=None)
+'''

+set_meta(key: str, value: Optional[str] = None) \rightarrow None

+'''

 Set or add the metadata or comments associated with this Sentence.

 - key The key for the comment. - value The value to associate with the key.
 If the comment is a singleton, this field can be ignored or set to None.